Traffic Incident Management

 Why Take the National TIM Responder Training?

-Why take the four-hour National TIM Responder training course?
+Why take the 4-hour National TIM Responder Training course?
 Because it works.
-The benefits from this training are multi-fold, saving lives, time, and costs associated with incidents.
+The benefits from this training can be multifold, saving lives, time, and costs associated with incidents.

-The target audience for the training is any TIM responder or TIM-support professional – including emergency management, emergency medical service, fire/ rescue, law enforcement, public works, towing and recovery, transportation safety service patrol, traffic management center, and public safety dispatch at state, regional, or local levels.
+The target audience for the training is any TIM responder or TIM support professional, including emergency management, emergency medical service, fire and rescue, law enforcement, public works, towing and recovery, transportation safety service patrol, traffic management center, and public safety dispatch at State, regional, or local levels.

 Saving Lives

-• TIM-trained responders learn how to safely clear incidents while reducing their traffic exposure risks.
-The training helps save traffic incident responders' and motorist lives.
+• TIM-trained responders can learn how to safely clear incidents while reducing their traffic exposure risks.
+The training can help save traffic incident responders’ and motorists’ lives.

 • TIM-trained responders clear incidents more quickly, thereby reducing the likelihood of secondary crashes, which can be more severe than the initial incident.